-For a flexibility with regard to the futility stopping, stopping with $Z_1<\Phi^{-1}(1-\alpha_0)$ can be ignored by not stetting $A$ to 0 in this case, or equivalently, replacing the lower stopping boundary with~$-\infty$ in \eqref{generalConditionCef}.
-The study can still be stopped with acceptance of $H_0$ without inflating the type I error rate.
-A futility level $\alpha_0<1$ that is ignored in (\ref{generalConditionCef}) is often called \emph{non-binding} futility level.
-The flexibility with a non-binding futility boundary comes with the price of a reduced power (if the futiltity stop is executed).
-In this paper, we consider scenarios with binding (Section \ref{NewChapterStudyDesignsFastTrack}) and non-binding futility (Section \ref{ChapterNonBindingFutility}) stopping.
+For flexible decision making with regard to the futility stopping, stopping with $Z_1<\Phi^{-1}(1-\alpha_0)$ can be ignored by not setting $A$ to 0 in this case, or equivalently, replacing the lower stopping boundary with~$-\infty$ in \eqref{generalConditionCef}.
+The study can still be stopped with acceptance of $H_0$.
+A futility level $\alpha_0<1$ that is ignored in (\ref{generalConditionCef}) is often called \emph{non-binding} futility level, and the resulting flexibility comes with the price of reduced power (if the futility stop is executed).
+In this paper, we consider scenarios with binding (Section~\ref{NewChapterStudyDesignsFastTrack}) and non-binding (Section~\ref{ChapterNonBindingFutility}) futility stopping.

 The Type I error rate is still under control if the design for the first stage is determined or modified after the first stage based on the interim data, given that the conditional distribution of the resulting second stage z-statistic $Z_2$ given $Z_1$ is stochastically smaller than or equal to the standard normal distribution under $H_0$.
-This follows from what is sometimes denoted as \emph{conditional invariance principle}; see e.g. \cite{brannath2007multiplicity}.
+This follows from what is sometimes denoted as \emph{conditional invariance principle}; see e.g. the work of Brannath et al \cite{brannath2007multiplicity}.

-One example of a design modification is adjusting the second stage sample size or more general, the second stage information.
-A typical goal of this is to achieve a certain (sufficiently) high conditional probability of rejecting $H_0$ when the trial is continued to the second stage, i.e.\ a certain \emph{conditional power}.
-A high conditional power corresponds to a high chance for being successful at the second stage.
-Thus, in the context of a conditional DiGA registration, a high conditional power at end of the first stage should be a convincing argument for a successful subsequent stage in proving that the DiGA has a positive healthcare effect.
-It thereby meets the corresponding requirement mentioned in the DiGA guideline \cite[pp.~109-110]{leitfadendiga}.
+One example of a design modification is adjusting the second stage sample size, or more generally, the second stage information.
+A typical goal of this is to achieve a sufficiently high conditional probability, i.e.\ a certain \emph{conditional power}, of rejecting $H_0$ when the trial is continued to the second stage.
+Thus, in the context of a conditional DiGA registration, a high conditional power at the end of the first stage should be a convincing argument for a successful subsequent stage in proving that the DiGA has a positive healthcare effect.
+It thereby meets the corresponding requirement mentioned on pages~109-110 in the DiGA guideline \cite{leitfadendiga}.

-The conditional power is the conditional probability to reject $H_0$ in the second stage conditional on the first stage data.
+The conditional power is the conditional probability of rejecting $H_0$ in the second stage, conditional on the first stage data.
 For the true effect $\vartheta$, the conditional power is given by